 Found in high-mountain terrain

-Good opportunities include a Browns Canyon National Monument rafting trip near Buena Vista; Guanella Pass Scenic & Historic Byway near Georgetown; a hike through Beaver Creek State Wildlife Area near Penrose
+Good opportunities include a Browns Canyon National Monument rafting trip near Buena Vista; Guanella Pass scenic and historic byway near Georgetown; a hike through Beaver Creek State Wildlife Area near Penrose

 Found close to the shoreline of ponds, marshes and small lakes